Down Under Classic

-The Down Under Classic (currently known as the Schwalbe Classic, and previously known as the People's Choice Classic and Cancer Council Helpline Classic for sponsorship reasons), is a criterium around Rymill Park in Adelaide, South Australia, Australia.
+The Down Under Classic (currently known as the Villawood Men's Classic, and previously known as the Schwalbe Classic, People's Choice Classic, and Cancer Council Helpline Classic for sponsorship reasons), is a criterium around Rymill Park in Adelaide, South Australia, Australia.
 It precedes the Tour Down Under.

 History

 Since the very first Tour Down Under in 1999, there has been a history of city-based circuit racing in Adelaide.
 For several years the Tour Down Under featured a race around the East End of Adelaide and through the centre of Adelaide around King William Street.

 The Down Under Classic was developed to retain a cycling race in the city from 2006 due to rules preventing the number of small circuit races in a multi-day stage race.

-Caleb Ewan is the most successful cyclist in the race with four wins, including four of the last five editions.
+Caleb Ewan is the most successful cyclist in the race with five wins.

 Location

 The Down Under Classic has traditionally raced around Rymill Park/Murlawirrapurka in the East End, however it has been relocated over the years.

 In 2014, the race was moved to a circuit around Victoria Drive and the River Torrens, north of the University of Adelaide.

 In 2017, it moved slightly south from Rymill Park to King Rodney Park/Ityamai-itpina before returning to its traditional configuration in 2019.

 In 2020, it moved into the centre of Adelaide racing through main boulevards including Wakefield Street, Flinders Street and Victoria Square.